-Join George Maestri for an in-depth discussion in this video Understanding the Script Editor, part of Up and Running with MEL Scripting in Maya.
+Join George Maestri for an in-depth discussion in this video Understanding the Script Editor, part of Learning MEL Scripting in Maya.

 - Scripting in Maya is controlled through the script editor window.
 Now you can find this in one of two places.
 We can go into Window > General Editors > Script Editor, or if you have the command line turned on in your interface, which is this one here that says "MEL," we can go over here and find a button for the script editor, so however you get into it, once you do this is what it looks like.
 Now this window has three main portions.